 Boothbay Harbor (located about an hour and fifteen minutes south of Port Clyde) is a magnificent place that is well worth the drive!
 This is a much more lively town and quite the tourist destination with lots of shops, beautiful harbor sights, boats galore, and restaurants.
 I should write an entire article just about this location, but I’ve only been there twice and only briefly for lunch in passing on the way to or from Port Clyde.
-I must say that I had one of the very best hot buttered lobster rolls that I’ve EVER eaten (and I’ve had many, because I always look for them, since they are hard to find) at The Lobster Dock.
+I must say that I had one of the very best hot buttered lobster rolls that I’ve ever tasted (and I’ve had many because I always look for them since they are so hard to find) at The Lobster Dock.
 You order and pay at the window, take a number, find a nice picnic table to sit at outside under an umbrella, take in the gorgeous view of the harbor, wait for your food to be delivered to your table, and indulge in a scrumptious meal!
 After lunch, we usually like to walk across the wooden Boothbay Harbor Footbridge, which is a fun thing to do in and of itself.
 You’ll definitely want to take advantage of this photo opportunity!

 Video: Owls Head Lighthouse State Park

 Owls Head is located around 20 miles northeast of Port Clyde.
 There have been sightings of John Travolta in this area.
 Attractions include:

 - Owls Head Lighthouse: a state park with a large parking lot